-The Aeon 1% Club Foundation carries out charitable activities at stores and presents disaster relief assistance money to areas in need following major natural disasters, supporting people affected by tragedy and providing hope for a speedy recovery.
+The Aeon 1% Club Foundation carries out charitable activities at stores and presents disaster relief assistance money to areas in need following major natural disasters, supporting people affected by tragedy, and providing hope for a speedy recovery.
+Fund raising activities are also carried out in stores at Aeon Group companies.

-In FY2014, disaster relief assistance money was collected at 2,300 locations throughout Japan to benefit the areas of Hiroshima city affected by torrential rains that hit Hiroshima prefecture in August 2014.
+In FY 2014, disaster relief assistance money was collected at approximately 2,300 locations throughout Japan to benefit the areas of Hiroshima city affected by torrential rains that hit Hiroshima prefecture in August 2014.
+Combined with emergency assistance from the Aeon 1% Club, 100 million yen was donated to the cause.

-Please see page 74 for the amount of funds raised.
+\ Please see page 74 for the amount of funds raised.